kedacore/keda-docs/content/docs/2.1/concepts/scaling-deployments.md

   minReplicaCount: 0   # Optional.
 Default: 0
 ```

 Minimum number of replicas KEDA will scale the resource down to.
-By default it's scale to zero, but you can use it with some other value as well.
+By default, it's scale to zero, but you can use it with some other value as well.
 KEDA will not enforce that value, meaning you can manually scale the resource to 0 and KEDA will not scale it back up.
 However, when KEDA itself is scaling the resource it will respect the value set there.

 ---